DenisGorbachev/fastask-docs/src/HowToThink.md

     * "imagine" may be faster than "find" (for complex queries)
     * "find" may be faster than "imagine" (for simple queries)
     * "ask" may be faster than "imagine"
-* It looks like every basic operation requires a timeout (otherwise we can get )
+* It looks like every basic operation requires a timeout

 Notes 6 (synonyms):